§4.1

 Do not treat the dashboard as causal proof.

-The strongest dashboard move in Figure 1 is the final step.
-A descriptive dashboard should not end by declaring that Progresso should lower price.
+The strongest move in Figure 1 is the last one.
+A descriptive dashboard should not end by declaring that Progresso ought to lower price — it has no basis for that claim.
 It should end by naming what must be learned next: whether price changes caused lower volume, whether promotions or inventory explain the pattern, and which regions deserve separate pricing tests.

 Concept check

 - 1.The soup dashboard makes one pattern unmistakable: volume falls in summer while Progresso's price rises.
 A reviewer calls it "finished" because the insight is obvious at a glance.
-What is the design flaw this praise is hiding?
+What design flaw is this praise hiding?

-- 2.In the monitor-diagnose-decide sequence, the decide panel shows volume dropping as price rises.
+- 3.In the monitor–diagnose–decide sequence, the decide panel shows volume dropping as price rises.
 A manager wants the caption to read "raising price lowered volume; cut price."
 Why should the dashboard refuse?

-- 3.Building the capstone's six-panel decision brief, you have computed revenue, AOV, repeat rate, gross margin, revenue per active customer, and a rolling trend.
+- 4.Building a six-panel decision brief, you have computed revenue, AOV, repeat rate, gross margin, revenue per active customer, and a rolling trend.
 The instinct is to give each its own panel "for completeness."
 What does the brief discipline require instead?